jazminejose/pocket-change/README.md

 ## Questions

-For any questions please contact:
+For any questions please contact:<br>
 <a href=”www.github.com/me0wmerz”>Rachel Hoelscher</a><br>
 <a href=”www.github.com/cmokbel1”>Claude Mokbel</a><br>
 <a href=”www.github.com/LohasOt”>Oliver Hoang</a><br>